MeecoA/landing-page/README.md

 # landing-page

-Hi this is my first project in the oding project courses under foundations - HTML and CSS
+Hi this is my first project in the odin project courses under foundations - HTML and CSS